Wolfram Syndrome—A Rare Form of Diabetes

 What is Wolfram Syndrome?

 Wolfram Syndrome is an autosomal recessive genetic disorder in that the mother and the father each pass two copies of the gene down to the child.
-Wolfram Syndrome is considered a rare form of diabetes and afflicts about 1 in 500,000 people.
+Wolfram Syndrome is considered a rare form of diabetes and afflicts about one in 500,000 people.
 There are around 30,000 patients in the world who have this disease.

 Children with Wolfram Syndrome will typically develop insulin-dependent diabetes early in life.
 Other manifestations of the disease are optic nerve atrophy (vision loss), hearing loss, diabetes insipidus and other neurologic disturbances.
 These manifestations usually occur at different stages, making it difficult to diagnose.
 The identification of optic nerve atrophy after the diagnosis of diabetes mellitus in a patient under the age of 16 does lead to suspicion of Wolfram Syndrome.
-In addition to the four hallmark manifestations, Wolfram Syndrome can also lead to loss of sense of smell, problems with balance and coordination, muscle spasms and seizures, urinary tract problems, and irregular breathing.
+In addition to the four hallmark manifestations, Wolfram Syndrome can also lead to loss of sense of smell, problems with balance and coordination, muscle spasms and seizures, urinary tract problems and irregular breathing.
 Due to the progressive neurodegeneration of the disease, the median age at death is 30 years, usually from respiratory failure as a result of brain stem atrophy.

 Read Christine Heath’s A Mother’s Intuition and a Rare Diagnosis.